Contents

 The Fix — Compare and Clean with PowerShell

-To resolve this, I wrote a PowerShell script that compares .status
+To resolve this, I wrote a PowerShell script that compares .status and .settings file indexes and deletes any .status files that don’t match.

 What It Does